-The volume of original EDLs/EIDs issued in calendar year 2023 is 23% below forecast.
-DOL reduced the EDL/EID revenue forecast for the months of November 2023 through March 2025 based on lower-than-expected demand.
+The volume of original EDLs/EIDs issued year-to-date in calendar year 2023 is 25% below forecast.
+DOL reduced the EDL/EID revenue forecast for the early months of fiscal year 2024 based on lower-than-expected demand.
+We have yet to see the anticipated increase in EDL/EID applications after including information about REAL ID requirements and the upcoming enforcement deadline within all driver license and vehicle registration renewal notices.

-Demand for Washington EDLs/EIDs is anticipated to increase in years 2025 through 2027 when REAL ID is required for domestic air travel and entering federal facilities.
+Demand for Washington EDLs/EIDs is anticipated to increase in years 2025 through 2027 when REAL ID is required for domestic air travel.
 Figure 5 below shows the forecasted volume of original EDLs/EIDs for the fiscal years 2024 through 2027.
-The below forecast is based on DOL's November 2023 revenue forecast.
+The below forecast is based on DOL's September 2023 revenue forecast.